isaacnmm/pestpolicy-hugo2XX/content/posts/do-geckos-eat-bed-bugs/index.md

 layout: post
 ---
 Below I answer this question - do geckos eat bed bugs or what can you use to exterminate the bugs.
 So, will lizards help exterminate the bed bugs?
 *In summary, do lizards eat bed bugs?
-Yes, lizards (particularly geckos or house lizards) will kill bed bugs - but won't be an effective pest control remedy.�*
+Yes, lizards (particularly geckos or house lizards) will kill bed bugs - but won't be an effective pest control remedy.*
-*However, Bed bugs are fast reproducers and hence lizards won't keep up to feed on the bugs with their quick multiplication just�like with other house pests.�*
+*However, Bed bugs are fast reproducers and hence lizards won't keep up to feed on the bugs with their quick multiplication justlike with other house pests.*
 See Also:
 Baby bed bugs
 .